-Check whether engagement of extra labour was duly authorised and justified.
+labour Check whether engagement of extra labour was duly authorised and justified. requisitions and and Check whether cost of departmental, labour lent to work contractors is recovered.

-Check the actual strength of the permanent gang with the sanctioned strength.
+Check the actual strength of the permanent gang with the report sanctioned strength.